mtonio91/AMLoginViewController/README.md

 AMLoginViewController
 ==================

-I originally created this controller for a school project in order to deliver the most neat app possible.
+I originally created this controller for a school project in order to deliver the coolest app possible.
 I hope this will be useful for other people.

-NB: this is login view, so it's not supposed to be used a long time, so the big cpu use because of the blur processing shouldn't have a this impotant impact on the user's battery life.
+NB: this is login view, so it's not supposed to be used a long time,  the big cpu use because of the blur effect processing shouldn't have a this important impact on the mobile's battery life.

 I'm using